entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > King *et al*.
 (2016), Character 265; Brazeau *et al*.
 (2023), Character 270.

 > - The coding of *Eosteus* is 0, same to actinopterygians and Onychodus.
 Note that the previous definition is reversed to be consistent with the matrix.
-Coding of Megamastax changed from ? to 0.
+The coding of *Megamastax amblyodus* is 0.

 706. Number of branchiostegal rays per side: (0) 10 or more; (1) 2-7; (2) one.